saramasarone/enrich_omics/README.md

 - [Docs](#docs)

 ## About <a name = "about"></a>
 Python wrapper for EnrichR and OpenTargets API.
-Allows for visualisation of enriched pathways or disease associated to a given target
+Allows for visualisation of enriched pathways or diseases associated to a given target

 #### EnrichR
 - Choose from all EnrichR libraries (Transcription, Pathways, Drugs, etc).
 Default library is KEGG_pathways_2021
 - Get table with enrichment results
-- Plot with enrichment results and export it
+- Plot enrichment results and export it

 #### OpenTargets
 Open Target is currently only supporting the search of a single target